-Students should be aware additional immunizations; titers or screenings may be required per individual clinical site specifications.
+Students should be aware additional immunity, screenings and certifications may be required per individual clinical site specifications.
 Students will be notified of these requirements on a case-by-case basis.
 All testing is at the expense of the student.

-ASHS Preventive Health Requirements are updated annually and therefore subject to change.
+ASHS Risk Management requirement are updated annual and therefore subject to change.
+Documents related to immunity, screening and certification will be maintained and monitored through the Clinical Affairs department.